 Metal Detecting for Coins and Maximizing Your Finds

-I've found dozens of old coins with my metal detector, mostly treasure hunting private property and public places of historical significance.
-Finding older coins is more of a challenge, but I've learned a few things over the years that have helped me maximize my finds.
+I've found hundreds of old coins with my metal detector, mostly treasure hunting private property and public places of historical significance.

 1. Dig Every Deep Signal

 Although I have found old coins a couple inches below the surface, it is rare.
 Most of the oldies are deeper in the ground, typically six to ten inches deep.
 You can maximize your finds by relying less on the target ID number of the object under your search coil and more on the tone of the audio signal.

 Nails, garbage and even coin spills can throw off a target ID too and turn you away from digging the hole because you think it's trash, but you could be walking away from the find of the year.
 I've found silver coins and coin spills by digging weird signals I normally wouldn't dig.
 Dig those deep signals to maximize your finds.

 2. Revisit Old Metal Detecting Sites

 Returning to places you've already metal detected can produce surprising finds, even old parks you believe are hunted out.
 I'll usually metal detect a site at least a few times, typically for a few hours, before writing it off my list of places to return to.
 There have been several times I've returned to places I've already metal detected and found old coins in places I walked over a million times with my detector.

 Swing your detector underneath bushes and areas you didn't focus on previously.
 Metal detect at a slower speed too to pick up signals that could have been missed before.
-I've learned that it's better to hunt the ground section by section, focusing on one small area at a time, instead of trying to cover one large area.
+I like to metal detect the ground in sections, focusing on one small area at a time, instead of trying to cover one large area.
 I'll go back and forth in different directions until I hear something in the headphones that sounds good.
 Crank up your iron discrimination if the ground is trashy.

 3. Maximize Your Search Depth